GovTechSG/techpass-user-docs/docs/account-llifecycle.md

 | Tenant admin | Remove user access after receiving the email notification from TechPass. |
 | Project team | Review and clean up user access in tools such as SHIP-HATS or GitLab groups. |

-## Limitations

-- Internal transfers within the same agency are not automatically detected.
-- Some systems process access removal on a scheduled basis, which may cause delays.
-- Manual steps are still required in many cases, especially for project-level tools.